We tend to trust what goes on in our brains. After all, if you can’t trust your own brain, what can you trust?

 These tendencies are basically extreme forms of overgeneralization, in which we assign judgments of value to ourselves or to others based on one instance or experience.

 For example, a student who labels herself as “an utter fool” for failing an assignment is engaging in this distortion, as is the waiter who labels a customer “a grumpy old miser” if he fails to thank the waiter for bringing his food.
-Mislabeling refers to the application of highly emotional, loaded language when labeling.
+Mislabeling refers to the application of highly emotional, loaded, and inaccurate or unreasonable language when labeling.

 In addition to these basic cognitive distortions, Beck and Burns have mentioned a few others (Beck, 1976; Burns, 1980):